IngmarBitter/defenders/md/Salvation/Baptism.md

     9 In those days Jesus came from Nazareth in Galilee and was baptized by John in the Jordan.
 10 ​Coming up out of the water, He immediately saw the heavens opened and the Spirit descending on Him like a dove.
     - Mark 1:9-10 MEV

-**New Testament Practice**: Other New Testament accounts of Baptisms were rivers when a carafe of water was closer and easier to use, but nonetheless the baptism was in a river, suggesting that it was by full immersion.
+**New Testament Practice**: Other New Testament accounts of baptism occurred in rivers even when a container of water would have been closer and easier to use, suggesting full immersion.

 !!!
     The whole region of Judea and all the people of Jerusalem went out to him [John the Baptist] and were all baptized by him in the Jordan River, confessing their sins.